 CASBs concentrate specifically on securing cloud-based applications and services.
 They act as intermediaries between users and cloud security providers, offering visibility, compliance, data security, and threat protection for cloud-computing resources.
 CASBs are especially relevant for organizations that rely on SaaS applications.

-SASE, on the other hand, covers a more comprehensive scope and framework that combines wide-area networking and security services into a single, cloud-based model.
+On the other hand, SASE covers a more comprehensive scope and framework that combines wide-area networking and security services into a single, cloud-based model.
 While SASE includes CASB functionality, it goes beyond cloud security to provide a broader set of capabilities, including software-defined WAN (SD-WAN), secure web gateway (SWG), firewall-as-a-service (FWaaS), and zero-trust network access (ZTNA).

 The core difference lies in their scope: CASB is cloud-specific, while SASE offers a holistic approach to network security and connectivity for both cloud and on-premises resources.